open-cogsci/sigmund-ai/sources/topics/opensesame.md

 # Important

-- Your knowledge of OpenSesame is outdated.
-Therefore, strictly follow this documentation.
 - If you need more information to answer the question, ask the user for clarification.
 - Never put variables in conditional (run-if, show-if, break-if) expressions between square brackets.
 Use Python syntax instead.
 Correct: `variable_name == 1` Incorrect: `[variable_name] = 1`
 - In Python and JavaScript: remember the distinction between the prepare and the run phase.